flagpolejs/flagpole/docs/assertion-context.md

 ```

 You can also combine the two arguments.
 In this case, the first argument of the local file path would override a `path` property in the `opts` second argument.

+Please note that the fullPage and omitBackground properties are not supported with Appium screenshots.

 ```typescript
 const screenshot = await context.screenshot("/path/to/local/file.png", {